mkyutani/ssky/README.md

-ssky get handle # Get other author's feed by handle ssky get did:... # Get other author's feed by DID ssky get at://... # Get a post specified by URI ssky get at://...::cig # Get a post specified by URI and CIG ssky get handle:slug # Get a post specified by author's handle and slug of URI ssky get handle:slug:cid # Get a post specified by author's handle and slug of URI with CID version
+ssky get handle # Get other author's feed by handle ssky get did:... # Get other author's feed by DID ssky get at://... # Get a post specified by URI ssky get at://...::CID # Get a post specified by URI and CID ssky get handle:slug # Get a post specified by author's handle and slug of URI ssky get handle:slug:cid # Get a post specified by author's handle and slug of URI with CID version

+ssky get at://... --long # Print in long format
 ```

 ### Get profile